UnitedHealth Group Incorporated (NYSE:UNH) Stock Position Lessened by Violich Capital Management Inc.

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, December 12th.
 Shareholders of record on Monday, December 4th were paid a dividend of $1.88 per share.
 This represents a $7.52 dividend on an annualized basis and a dividend yield of 1.46%.
 The ex-dividend date of this dividend was Friday, December 1st.
 UnitedHealth Group’s dividend payout ratio is 32.64%.

-In related news, EVP Erin Mcsweeney sold 4,498 shares of the firm’s stock in a transaction that occurred on Monday, October 16th.
-The shares were sold at an average price of $544.28, for a total transaction of $2,448,171.44.
-Following the completion of the sale, the executive vice president now owns 9,218 shares of the company’s stock, valued at $5,017,173.04.
+In related news, Director Stephen J. Hemsley sold 121,515 shares of the firm’s stock in a transaction that occurred on Tuesday, October 17th.
+The shares were sold at an average price of $540.58, for a total transaction of $65,688,578.70.
+Following the completion of the sale, the director now owns 521,818 shares of the company’s stock, valued at $282,084,374.44.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, EVP Erin Mcsweeney sold 4,498 shares of the firm’s stock in a transaction that occurred on Monday, October 16th.
-The shares were sold at an average price of $544.28, for a total transaction of $2,448,171.44.
-Following the completion of the sale, the executive vice president now owns 9,218 shares of the company’s stock, valued at $5,017,173.04.
+In related news, Director Stephen J. Hemsley sold 121,515 shares of the firm’s stock in a transaction that occurred on Tuesday, October 17th.
+The shares were sold at an average price of $540.58, for a total transaction of $65,688,578.70.
+Following the completion of the sale, the director now owns 521,818 shares of the company’s stock, valued at $282,084,374.44.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Stephen J. Hemsley sold 66,081 shares of UnitedHealth Group stock in a transaction that occurred on Tuesday, December 5th.
-The stock was sold at an average price of $550.39, for a total transaction of $36,370,321.59.
-Following the completion of the sale, the director now directly owns 635,528 shares of the company’s stock, valued at approximately $349,788,255.92.
+Also, Director Stephen J. Hemsley sold 66,081 shares of the firm’s stock in a transaction that occurred on Tuesday, December 5th.
+The shares were sold at an average price of $550.39, for a total transaction of $36,370,321.59.
+Following the sale, the director now directly owns 635,528 shares of the company’s stock, valued at approximately $349,788,255.92.
 The disclosure for this sale can be found here.
-Insiders sold 192,094 shares of company stock valued at $104,507,072 over the last 90 days.
+Over the last quarter, insiders sold 192,094 shares of company stock valued at $104,507,072.
 Corporate insiders own 0.35% of the company’s stock.

 Wall Street Analysts Forecast Growth

 Several research firms have issued reports on UNH.
-HSBC restated a “reduce” rating and set a $480.00 price target (down from $550.00) on shares of UnitedHealth Group in a research report on Monday.
+Royal Bank of Canada restated an “outperform” rating and set a $596.00 price target on shares of UnitedHealth Group in a research report on Thursday, November 30th.
 Cantor Fitzgerald restated an “overweight” rating and set a $591.00 price target on shares of UnitedHealth Group in a research report on Tuesday, November 21st.
-Royal Bank of Canada restated an “outperform” rating and set a $596.00 price target on shares of UnitedHealth Group in a research report on Thursday, November 30th.
-UBS Group upgraded shares of UnitedHealth Group from a “neutral” rating to a “buy” rating and increased their target price for the stock from $520.00 to $640.00 in a report on Monday, October 16th.
-Finally, Piper Sandler increased their target price on shares of UnitedHealth Group from $580.00 to $584.00 and gave the stock an “overweight” rating in a report on Monday, October 16th.
+Stephens restated an “overweight” rating and set a $585.00 price target on shares of UnitedHealth Group in a research report on Wednesday, December 13th.
+Jefferies Financial Group cut their price target on shares of UnitedHealth Group from $565.00 to $503.00 and set a “hold” rating for the company in a research report on Monday, November 20th.
+Finally, HSBC reiterated a “reduce” rating and set a $480.00 target price (down from $550.00) on shares of UnitedHealth Group in a report on Monday.
 One investment analyst has rated the stock with a sell rating, one has issued a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $574.89.

 Read Our Latest Report on UnitedHealth Group